 Step 4.
 Wait for Disk Drill to complete the scan.
 Then, click “Review found items.”

 Step 5.
 On this window, Disk Drill will display all the files it found.
 You can use the search bar and file type sidebar to filter the results.
-Let’s try filtering the list to display only Canon RAW files:
+Let’s try filtering the list to display only Nikon RAW files:

 Step 6.
 In some cases, data recovery software won’t be able to retrieve exact file names.
 To check if you got the right files, hover your mouse pointer next to the file names and click the eye button that appears.